tjwhitaker/algonomicon-home/src/content/articles/exoplanets.md

 authors: Timothy J. Whitaker
 ---

 I came across a fun dataset of almost 4000 confirmed planets that exist outside of our solar system.[^1] The NASA open catalogue of exoplanets dates back to an overlooked photograph taken in 1917.
 Almost 100 years later, an astronomy professor and his grad student were preparing research for a talk on white dwarfs and came across a slide which was soon then confirmed to be the first evidence of an exoplanet discovery.[^2] In recent years, technological advances have spurned a lot more discoveries due to a mountain of astronomical data that is being collecting.
-Sky survey projects all over the world collecting terabytes of information nightly.[^3] These projects are going to grow larger and collect more information as time goes on, so astronomy is in a cool place right now for data science!
+Sky survey projects all over the world collecting terabytes of information nightly.[^3] These projects are going to grow larger and collect more information as time goes on, so it's a great time to be a data scientist if you're interested in exploring the universe!

 ## Libraries and Data